 If you love gin and tonics, this frozen gin and tonic recipe will be your new favorite cocktail!
 It will get you through hot summer days.
 This drink is made with lime juice, gin, tonic, and a little cucumber.
 It’s super refreshing, full of flavor, and easy to make!

 I had my first frozen gin and tonic at Leon’s in Charleston years ago!
 They have them in a slushie machine, ready to serve up whenever you need to cool down!

-Now that we live in the south, I’ve been seeing them everywhere!
+Now that we live in the south, I’ve seen them everywhere!
 They’re very popular here, as are most frozen drinks.
 Come summer, everyone wants something cold to sip to cool off from the southern heat!
 The perfect summer cocktail recipe.

 Before we dive into making this delicious cocktail, let’s talk a little about what a gin and tonic are and the history of the cocktail!

 What is a gin and tonic?

 As the name implies, a gin and tonic is a cocktail made by mixing tonic water and gin.
 You can alter the ratio depending on your personal taste, the strength of the gin, and any other drink mixtures you’re using.
 Most people prefer a 1:1 or 1:3 ratio of gin to tonic water.